 The Earth is 70% covered by oceans, and stores about 90% of the planet’s heat.
-This means that ocean warming translates into global warming.
-Climate change deniers contend that global warming is not caused by greenhouse gas emissions, but rather by natural processes and variations.
+This means that ocean warming translates into climate change.
+Climate change deniers contend that climate change is not caused by greenhouse gas emissions, but rather by natural processes and variations.
 However, a study released this week proves with 99% certainty that no more than 10% of the observed increase in ocean temperatures over the past 50 years could be accounted for by natural variation.

 The Human-Induced Global Ocean Warming on Multidecadal Timescales study is the most comprehensive study ever performed on rising ocean temperatures, and authored by a team of American, Indian, Japanese, and Australian scientists.
 According to the study, the planet’s oceans are warming at a rate of 0.20°F per decade, which affects global weather patterns leading to increasing weather extremes such as more heat waves, storms, and intense storms.
 Furthermore, ocean warming affects the ocean ecology itself.
 A few of the effects we’ve already begun to see are plankton reduction, melting sea ice, and coral die-off.